whage/thesis/thesis.md

 boolean valued "functions".
 This means that by mistake, they can overlap or fail to handle all possible cases.
 In functional languages, with the help of pattern matching, sum types facilitate a type safe implementation of conditional expressions.
-They let us define the branching logic in terms of a composite type and allow the type system to check whether we we covered all the cases. [@parmer-type-systems]
+They let us define the branching logic in terms of a composite type and allow the type system to check whether we covered all the cases. [@parmer-type-systems]

 ## Ownership
 The ownership system is one of the main innovations of the Rust programming language, whereby it can statically determine